qatta93/gatsby-contentful/STEPS.md

 ## 2. Connect project with github

 ## 3. Create main page with list of products
-Read all products from contentful and display them.
+Read all products from contentful and display them - query (localhost:8000/__graphql)

 ## 4. Create a template for each indivual product (product page)